vboctor/Office-365-SDK-for-Android/samples/mail-app/README.txt

 Overview
 ---------
-A very simple 3 class demo that shows you:
+A very simple demo that shows you:
  - AAD authentication setup and process
  - Retrieves all messages from Drafts folder and outputs it to list.
+ - Select a message and send with button press.

 Usage
 ------